iamatulbansal/jest-unit-testing/Readme.md

 <h2>Number Folder</h2>
- In this folder i was testing number  with using toBe or not.toBe Methods
+<p>In this folder i was testing number  with using toBe or not.toBe Methods</p>

 <!-- ===================================================================== -->
 <!-- sum.js code -> -->
 function sum(num1, num2) {